When He Cheats

 Be clear!
 If he cheats with you, he will cheat on you!
-It took me awhile to understand this poignant fact.
+It took me a while to understand this poignant fact.
 I used to think that a woman’s beauty or lack thereof had something to do with whether or not a guy would cheat on her.
-I assumed that beautiful women stood less a chance of a man being unfaithful, than a woman who was not so physically endowed.
-But I learned the hard way that though men have a deep appreciation for a woman’s beauty, if he has a cheating heart, it doesn’t matter how pretty she is, he will soon become bored.
+I assumed that beautiful women stood less of a chance of a man being unfaithful than a woman who was not so physically endowed.
+But I learned the hard way that though men have a deep appreciation for a woman’s beauty if he has a cheating heart, it doesn’t matter how pretty she is, he will soon become bored.

-When I sat down to write this I realized that in all my years of dating, I’ve never dated a guy who didn’t cheat on me.
-I even dated some who would cheat with me, and yet display some sort of twisted code of respect for the woman they cared about more than me.
-As I reflect on my past experiences, I am shocked at what I put myself through for the sake of a little company; which was rarely quality company.
+When I sat down to write this I realized that I’ve never dated a guy who didn’t cheat on me.
+I even dated some who would cheat on me, and yet display some sort of twisted code of respect for the woman they cared about more than me.
+As I reflect on my past experiences, I am shocked at what I put myself through for the sake of a little company; which was rarely a quality company.